pengowray/VaraHuffmanNet/README.md

 ## Project Goals

 * Document the Huffman Encoding format of the VARA protocol, which is used with WinLink on amateur radio.
+(Note: WinLink might disable VARA's compression and use its own FBB B1 compression instead)
 * Create a reference implementation which runs on modern operating systems and compiles on current compilers.

 ## Notes about VARA